Frederick North, Lord North: American War of Independence

 The country's problems were augmented by the First League of Armed Neutrality, which was formed to counter the British blockade strategy, and threatened British naval supplies from the Baltic.
 With severe manpower shortages, North's government passed an act abandoning previous statutes placing restrictions on Catholics serving in the military.
 This provoked an upsurge of anti-Catholic feelings and the formation of the Protestant Association that led to the Gordon Riots in London in June 1780.
 For around a week, the city was in the control of the mob until the military was called out and martial law imposed.
 Public opinion, especially in middle-class and elite circles, repudiated anti-Catholicism and violence, and rallied behind the North government.
 Demands were made for a London police force.

 Britain's fortunes in the war in America had temporarily improved following the failure of a Franco-American attack on Newport and the prosecution of a Southern strategy that saw the capture of Charleston, South Carolina and its garrison.
 During 1780 and 1781, the North government gained strength in the House of Commons.

-In October 1781, British forces under Lord Cornwallis surrendered at the conclusion of the Siege of Yorktown, dealing a crushing blow to British morale.
+In October 1781, a British army under Lord Cornwallis surrendered at the conclusion of the siege of Yorktown.
 When the news reached North, he took it "as he would have taken a ball in his breast", and exclaimed repeatedly "Oh God!
 It is all over!"

 Resignation

-North was the second British Prime Minister to be forced out of office by a motion of no confidence; the first was Sir Robert Walpole in 1742.
-Lord North resigned on 20 March 1782 on account of the British defeat at Yorktown the year before.
+North was the second British prime minister to be forced out of office by a motion of no confidence; the first was Sir Robert Walpole in 1742.
+North resigned on 20 March 1782 on account of the British defeat at Yorktown the year before.
 In an attempt to end the war, he proposed the Conciliation Plan, in which he promised that Great Britain would eliminate all disagreeable acts if the colonies ended the war.
 The colonies rejected the plan, as their goal had become full independence.

-In April 1782, it was suggested in cabinet by Lord Shelburne that North should be brought to public trial for his conduct of the American War, but the prospect was soon abandoned.
+In April 1782 it was suggested in cabinet by Lord Shelburne that North should be brought to public trial for his conduct of the American War, but the prospect was soon abandoned.
 Ironically, the war began to turn in Great Britain's favour again in 1782 through naval victories, owing largely to policies adopted by Lord North and the Earl of Sandwich.
 The British naval victory at the Battle of the Saintes took place after the government's fall.
 Despite predictions that Gibraltar's fall was imminent, that fortress managed to hold out and was relieved.
 Great Britain was able to make a much more favourable peace in 1783 than had appeared likely at the time when North had been ousted.
 In spite of this, North was critical of the terms agreed by the Shelburne government which he felt undervalued the strength of the British negotiating position.